crazysissen/SandFox/SandFox/README.txt

 (c) Sixten Schelin 2022
 Distributed freely, do whatever with it.
 By using this framework you acknowlege that the original creator(s) hold no responsibility or control over the usage, or results/effects related to usage usage, of the software included.
 DearImGui is not affiliated with the SandFox framework nor creator(s) of the SandFox framework.
+Source found here: https://github.com/ocornut/imgui

 Lightweight 3D graphics framework targeting Windows (x64).
 Currently in the early stages of development.